singh-man/books/crackingTheCoding/16_moderate.md

 We need to be careful about the calculation of the slope of a line.
 The line might be completely vertical, which means that it doesn't have a y-intercept and its slope is infinite.
 We can keep track of this in a separate flag (infinite_slope).
 We need to check this condition in the equals method.

-**16.15  Master Mind:** TheG ame of Master Mind is played as follows:
+**16.15  Master Mind:** The Game of Master Mind is played as follows:

 The computer has four slots, and each slot will contain a ball that is red (R), yellow (Y), green (G) or blue (B).
 For example, the computer might have RGGB (Slot #1 is red, Slots #2 and #3 are green, Slot#4 is blue).